Water Quality Reports

-The Annual Water Quality Report provides factual information about your drinking water including sources, water quality and treatment processes andskyline image of Fort Worth from banks of the Trinity River summarizes the data collected in 2022.
+WQR_2023_ENGCOVER.png The Water Quality Report provides factual information about your drinking water including sources, water quality and treatment processes and summarizes the water quality data collected in 2023.

 For Fort Worth Water, this document is more than just a requirement.
 It is a way of informing you about the high quality drinking water we enjoy.
 Providing safe, reliable and affordable drinking water to our customers is a top priority.